Monster Tennis has moved! They are now located at:

-Gavin went for a trial class at Monster Tennis today as part of my school holiday exposure program.
+Gavin attended a trial class at Monster Tennis as part of my school holiday exposure program.
 Of all the activities I have suggested so far, he was not at all keen about this one.
 That said, I was quite pleased to note that it did not require much arm twisting to get him to agree to go (which is quite a change from the past where I would be banging my head against the wall with frustration after trying to cajole him to “give it a go”).
 Here are the details…

 Monster Tennis is located in Plaza Damas, Sri Hartamas (see Map to Monster Tennis):